-Environmental changes are potentially effective population-level physical activity (PA) promotion strategies.
-However, robust multi-site evidence to guide international action for developing activity-supportive environments is lacking.
-We estimated pooled associations of perceived environmental attributes with objectively-measured PA outcomes; between-site differences in such associations; and, the extent to which perceived environmental attributes explain between-site differences in PA.
+PURPOSE: Environmental changes are potentially effective population-level physical activity (PA) promotion strategies.
+However, robust multisite evidence to guide international action for developing activity-supportive environments is lacking.
+We estimated pooled associations of perceived environmental attributes with objectively measured PA outcomes, between-site differences in such associations, and the extent to which perceived environmental attributes explain between-site differences in PA.

-This was a cross-sectional study conducted in 16 cities located in Belgium, Brazil, Colombia, Czech Republic, Denmark, China, Mexico, New Zealand, Spain, United Kingdom, and USA.
-Participants were 6,968 adults residing in administrative units stratified by socio-economic status and transport-related walkability.
+METHODS: This was a cross-sectional study conducted in 16 cities located in Belgium, Brazil, Colombia, Czech Republic, Denmark, China, Mexico, New Zealand, Spain, United Kingdom, and United States of America.
+Participants were 6968 adults residing in administrative units stratified by socioeconomic status and transport-related walkability.
 Predictors were 10 perceived neighborhood environmental attributes.
-Outcome measures were accelerometry-assessed weekly minutes of moderate-to-vigorous PA (MVPA) and meeting the PA guidelines for cancer/weight gain prevention (420 min/week of MVPA).
+Outcome measures were accelerometry-assessed weekly minutes of moderate-to-vigorous PA (MVPA) and meeting the PA guidelines for cancer/weight gain prevention (420 min·wk of MVPA).

-Most perceived neighborhood attributes were positively associated with the PA outcomes in the pooled, site-adjusted, single-predictor models.
+RESULTS: Most perceived neighborhood attributes were positively associated with the PA outcomes in the pooled, site-adjusted, single-predictor models.
 Associations were generalizable across geographical locations.
-Aesthetics and land use mix-access were significant predictors of both PA outcomes in the fully-adjusted models.
-Environmental attributes accounted for within-site variability in MVPA corresponding to a 3 min/d or 21 min/week standard deviation.
-Large between-site differences in PA outcomes were observed: 15.9% to 16.8% of these differences were explained by perceived environmental attributes.
+Aesthetics and land use mix-access were significant predictors of both PA outcomes in the fully adjusted models.
+Environmental attributes accounted for within-site variability in MVPA, corresponding to an SD of 3 min·d or 21 min·wk.
+Large between-site differences in PA outcomes were observed; 15.9%-16.8% of these differences were explained by perceived environmental attributes.
 All neighborhood attributes were associated with between-site differences in the total effects of the perceived environment on PA outcomes.